 Because eagles can soar towards the heavens, yet see details of what’s happening on the ground, they are symbols of foresight and psychic awareness.

+The term “eagle eye” to describe someone who is astute comes from the fact that eagles have such powerful vision.
 Blessed with such keen eyesight, the eagle sees things from a viewpoint that humans cannot.
-Because eagles were viewed as connected to the Creator, ancient cultures believed they could see what would happen on Earth before it actually occurred.
+People in ancient cultures viewed the eagle as connected to the Creator.
+Thus, they believed the eagle could see what was going to happen on Earth before it actually occurred.

 Some of my favorite videos from Red Bull are the eagle cams.
-In these videos, an eagle with a video camera attached to them gives us an eagle’s eye view of they see when they fly.
+In these videos, an eagle with a video camera attached to their head gives us an eagle’s eye view of what they see as the fly.

 Here’s an eagle cam video above the Alps: